Filipino Folk Tales - The Miraculous Cow

 Filipino Folk Tale - The Miraculous Cow

-Every evening as the farmer drives home from the paddy field, he bring his cow back with him.
-He will tie it to the back of his carreton, and as he drives along, he will sing his favorite song.
-The cow will occasional joined him in the singing and trust me, it is something you do not want to hear!
+Every evening as the farmer drives home from the paddy field, his cow will follow from behind.
+As he drives along, he will sing his favorite song and the cow will occasionally join him in the singing.

-Not knowing to the farmer, two boys, Felipe and Ambrosio had been watching him doing this for a few days already.
+Not knowing to the farmer, two boys, Felipe and Ambrosio had been watching him for a few days already.
 Today, they decided to put their plan into action.